mNiedbalski/mNiedbalski/README.md

 <h1> <img src="https://user-images.githubusercontent.com/72338271/119033660-c32e3c00-b9ad-11eb-9f05-c28a6e213e4b.gif" width="25px"> Program "Darwin" </h1>

-<p> Darwin was the first advanced problem that I had to do.
+<p> Darwin is the most advanced problem that I have done.
 The process of this program can be listed as below: <br>
 <ul>
   <li> User provides the program with data, like:
     <ul>